litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-AccountSettings.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     The user should be able to update the details and Header should show correct details with empty email.
+     The user should be able to update the details and the Header should show correct details with empty email.

 ### Test Case 3: